Graveyards, churchyards and cemeteries: spending an afternoon with the dead.Posted: August 16, 2013 | |

 Of course I checked Find A Grave for additional information about Frances and Little One.
 There isn’t much.
 Someone uploaded a photograph of the main stone and transcribed the inscription.
 Whoever did it doesn’t appear to be a family member, but rather a person who was cataloging the whole graveyard.
 I added my photo of the small foot stone to the listing.

-I googled Frances’ name, to see if I could find an online obituary, but nothing popped up.
-My next stop will be the microfiche at the local historical society.
-Perhaps I’ll be able to do a little more for my adopted grave than simply leave flowers.
+I googled Frances’ name, to see if I could find an obituary, but nothing popped up.
+My next stop will have to be the microfiche at the local historical society.
+I’d like to find more information about her, so that I can add it to her online grave site listing.

 ** MORE CEMETERY INFORMATION **